Search documentation

 2. All dependent Entities satisfy their version constraint with the target Product Release.

-Accurately defining Product dependencies and relying on this constraint allows Product creators to safely roll software across many disparate Environments using Apollo, without them needing to manually validate whether every upgrade is safe or coordinate releases with other teams.
+Defining Product dependencies allows you to safely roll out software across many Environments, without needing to manually validate each upgrade or coordinate releases with other teams.

 You can override a Product dependency constraint for an Entity by adding ignored dependencies in the Entity advanced settings.
 This is useful when some capabilities provided by the ignored dependency are not required and thus not deployed.
 Only use this option if you are aware of the exact impact the ignored dependency will have on the Product.